Brain-WP/BrainFaker/README.md

 code without loading WordPress.

-More so, considering that the fake `WP_User` instances are mocked in a way that is extremely similar to real WordPress objects (this is true for all fake objects), for example the capabilities will be very "realistic".
+More so, considering that the fake `WP_User` instances are mocked in a way that is extremely similar to real WordPress objects (this is true for all fake objects), for example the role and capabilities will be very "realistic".

 For example, consider the following code: